In one week’s time, Westpac is making negative changes to its frequent flyer transfer rates.

 First and Business Class seats on selected routes are only available for redemption by KrisFlyer members, not Velocity or other partners

 If you are not sure which of these two programs you are going to use your points with, remember that post-9 November, those 1000 Altitude Rewards points will become only 333 Velocity Points or KrisFlyer miles.

-However, if you transfer them to 500 Velocity Points now (or set up an auto-redemption at the same rate moving forward), then you can decide later whether to keep them in Velocity or convert them into 370 KrisFlyer miles (using the special relationship the two programs have at a 1.35:1 transfer ratio).
+However, if you transfer them to 500 Velocity Points now (or set up an auto-redemption at the same rate moving forward), then you can decide later whether to keep them in Velocity or convert them into 370 KrisFlyer miles until the end of the year.

 Note that if you set up an auto-redemption, you will be ineligible for the around-twice-yearly transfer bonuses Velocity runs.
 However, given Westpac is often excluded from these promotions and the average bonus is 15%, that would only bump the conversion from 333 Velocity Points to 383—still less than the 500 you will get through an auto-redemption.

 This obviously is not great news for current and prospective Westpac customers.

 You have one week to make plans on what to do (and not do) with your points.
 If you are loyal to Velocity and/or KrisFlyer, then locking in a favourable auto-redemption rate to Velocity may make sense for you.